-This is another popular spot with the locals for picnicking.
+This is a popular spot with the locals for picnicking.
 Drive in with a car to explore the vast grounds and see gigantic trees that are hundreds of years old and amazing to behold.
-Have lunch at Café Dedaunan and enjoy a breathtaking hilltop view of the gardens and a tranquil pond with giant lotus lilies.
+An alternative to picnicking is lunching at the cafe, where diners can enjoy a breathtaking hilltop view of the gardens and a tranquil pond with giant lotus lilies.

 ►For more information about expat life in the city see Lifestyle in Jakarta.

 Are you an expat living in Jakarta?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Jakarta.
 Please contact us if you'd like to contribute.

 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
 Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.